- Account Types: Savings, checking, investments

 Payday Divvy gets big-ticket, non-negotiable expenses out of the way each month, paving the way for smarter discretionary spending and saving.
 Spending Sweet Spot delivers a clear, concise picture of your weekly spending, empowering you to make informed spending decisions.
 And Qapital savings rules automate savings, making it easier to put away more of your cash.

-- Ideal for Couples and Families.
-Qapital’s Dream Team feature is great for couples and roommates looking to manage finances together, while its joint goals capability is ideal for larger families (provided all members have their own Qapital accounts).
+Qapital’s Dream Team feature is great for couples and roommates looking to manage finances together, while its joint goals capability is ideal for larger families — provided all members have their own Qapital accounts at the Master plan level.
 Qapital keeps each participant’s funds separate, minimizing confusion.

-- You Can Pay Bills by Check.
-It’s not the most useful or widely used Qapital feature, but the pay-bills-by-check function is clutch for account holders obligated to pay bills by old-fashioned paper check.
+It’s not the most widely used Qapital feature, but the pay-bills-by-check function is clutch for account holders obligated to pay bills by old-fashioned paper check.
 Many small-time landlords still prefer rent payments by check, for instance.

 Qapital isn’t big on minimum deposits or balances.
 Qapital Invest requires just $10 to get started — perfect for first-time investors looking to get their feet wet in the market.

-- Automatic Portfolio Rebalancing.
 Qapital Invest automatically rebalances account holders’ portfolios when their holdings get sufficiently out of line with their target allocations.
-While there’s no set rebalancing timeframe, it’s nice not to have to worry about it getting done.
+While there’s no set rebalancing time frame, it’s nice not to have to worry about it getting done.

 Consider these drawbacks before opening a Qapital account: